Voltron: Legendary Defender: Promotion and merchandising

 To promote the series in between the release of season 1 and 2, a Robeast fanart contest was announced via social media on October 18, 2016.
-The winner was announced on December 27, 2016 on social media under the username "Zilla B".
+The winner was announced on December 27, 2016, on social media under the username "Zilla B".
 Several promotional events were run with the online social game platform Roblox.

 Video games

 DreamWorks Voltron VR Chronicles (2017)

 A virtual-reality video game based on the series, known as Voltron VR Chronicles, was released for Steam, Oculus and PlayStation 4 via PlayStation Network.

 Voltron: Cubes of Olkarion (2019)

 A real-time strategy video game based on the series, called Voltron: Cubes of Olkarion, created by indie developer Gbanga, was entered into and won the 2018 Universal GameDev Challenge.
 The game was released on Steam Early Access on 29 August 2019.
-On the 19th September 2019 NBCUniversal shutdown its game publishing division.
-Three months later on the 19th December Voltron: Cubes of Olkarion was briefly removed from the Steam store, but reactivated in June 2020.
+On September 19, 2019, NBCUniversal shutdown its game publishing division.
+Three months later on the December 19, 2019, Voltron: Cubes of Olkarion was briefly removed from the Steam store, but reactivated in June 2020.
 In the game, players compete in real-time player vs player (PvP) game battles by placing own and destroying opponent blocks with different features in a game board with a grid.